petartotev/PT_Library_Pi_UltimateRaspetarberry/README.md

 ### Encrypt Secrets with Base-64

-1. Encode Your Secrets (Run Python on Your Computer)
+1. Encode Your Secrets (Run Python on Your Computer):

 ```
 import base64